March magazine publishedApril 27th, 2021

-The December 2020 edition of Birds New Zealand magazine has been published, containing details of the 2021 NZ Bird Conference and AGM to be held in Thames on Queens Birthday weekend (5-6 June), an agreement with Landcare Research on sharing historic NZ Bird Atlas data, and a Memorandum of Understanding with Forest and Bird.
+The March 2021 edition of Birds New Zealand magazine has been published, containing news about Bar-tailed Godwit (Kuaka), Fiordland Crested Penguin (Tawaki), and Black-fronted Tern (Tarapiroe) tracking projects funded by Birds New Zealand, and details of the 2021 NZ Bird Conference and AGM to be held in Thames on Queens Birthday weekend (5-6 June).

-There is also the regular quarterly report of the Society’s President Bruce McKinlay, quarterly reports from the Society’s Regional Representatives, and book reviews.
+The regular quarterly report of the Society’s President Bruce McKinlay and quarterly reports from the Society’s Regional Representatives are also included.